Gaurav9540/docker/README.md

 🏁 **Benefits:**

-⚡ Smaller size — no Node.js or source code in the final image.
+⚡ Smaller size — no Node.js or source code in the final image.  <br>
-🔐 More secure — no extra tools like compilers or debuggers.
+🔐 More secure — no extra tools like compilers or debuggers.  <br>
-📦 Cleaner deployments — just your app and what it needs to run.
+📦 Cleaner deployments — just your app and what it needs to run.  <br>

 <hr>